RWS/ISHDeploy/Source/ISHDeploy.Documentation/Getting Started.md

 # Upgrading the module

-Newer versions of the module will become available on powershell galery [here](https://powershellgalery.com/packages/{ModuleName}/).
+Newer versions of the module will become available on powershell gallery [here](https://powershellgallery.com/packages/{ModuleName}/).

 To install a new version for all users execute
 ```powershell